 Many of the videos are done by local TV stations, but they’re just as often homemade — the camera is shaky, the angles are awkward, and feet or ceilings often take over the frame.
 The soldiers often talk into the camera as they move in on the homestead, and you have to wonder who they’re recording for and who they think they’re talking to.

 It’s a very odd bubble world entirely removed from the hardships and politics of being in uniform.
 You kind of wonder about everything that happened before and after this moment, to both the soldiers and the families.
 Or all the awful things that soldiers do in battle.
 Or all the families that don’t get a surprise reunion with a bow on top.

-And yes, there’s a website that collects all the videos, writes up a pithy story to accompany each submission, and posts: Welcome Home Blog.
+And yes, there’s a website that collects all the videos, writes up a pithy story to accompany each submission, and posts it.
 Categories include “Best Of” and “Dog Reunions”.
 You can, of course, ‘like’ on Facebook or follow on Twitter.
 It’s all very weird and very American.
 I’m trying to put this into context against other wars, past and present, and I just can’t quite slot this one in.

-(This is a fairly well-known image — “Molotov’s Announcement of War” — taken by Evgenii Khaledi, Soviet photographer.
+(This is a fairly well-known image — “Molotov’s Announcement of War” — taken by Yevgeny Khaldei, Soviet-Jewish photographer.
 David Shneer talks about it in his book Through Soviet Jewish Eye: Photography, War, and the Holocaust, and how it was cropped to convey a certain image of the first moments of war.)

 You can also listen to the announcement here: